 First, look for the brand name at the bottom of the pan.
 Second, check for the size mark with a double-digit number on the pot.
 Third, you will see a marking that either says, “France” or “Made in France.”
 Le Creuset is a French brand.

 Not all Le Creuset products get made in France, but the brand manufactures all cast iron products at the original foundry in Northern France.
 Le Creuset makes its stainless steel products in Portugal, the stoneware comes from Thailand and the accessories come from China.

 You should never see a Le Creuset cast iron product with a sticker at the bottom that says “Made in China.”
 That is not a good sign.

 The fourth sign to look for with authentic Le Creuset cookware is the Le Creuset diamond mark.
 You can see this under the handle of the Dutch oven, and it signifies its origin.

-The fifth telltale sign is exposed cast-iron around the rim of the pot and the lid.
-You will note in the image that the cast-iron is not exposed but covered the finishing glaze Le Creuset applies to all the cast-iron cookware.
+The fifth telltale sign is exposed cast iron around the rim of the pot and the lid.
+You will note in the image that the cast iron is not exposed but covered by the finishing glaze Le Creuset applies to all the cast-iron cookware.

 This all-important sealing of the cast-iron rim means that we do not have to season this iron and it is protected from moisture, then, in turn, rust.

 These articles deep-dive into all the information you need about Le Creuset Cookware

 Considering purchasing a piece of Le Creuset see my Le Creuset Buyers Guide – here